 Hospitals can often be very cold and Lyme disease can increase one’s sensitivity to extreme temperatures, with side effects such as fevers, chills and sweats.
 Blankets and hats are a great way to retain heat and stay snug.
-Consider buying a hat, blanket or both through GLA’s holiday program – you’ll not only help your loved one, but you’ll contribute to fighting Lyme disease as well!
+Consider buying a hat, blanket or both through GLA’s holiday program – you’ll be contributing to fighting Lyme disease as well!

 Many people believe that keeping your feet warm is the secret to never catching a cold.
 Wearing fuzzy socks or slippers is a comfy and cute way to prevent the body from getting too cold and helps prevent tracking in dirt from outside!

-Sweaters: the number one autumnal fashion piece.
-You can never go wrong with buying your loved one a sweater - cozy and effortlessly stylish!
+Sweaters: Treatment rooms can get so cold and you can never go wrong with a comfy sweater - cozy and effortlessly stylish!

 Lyme often makes patients very tired, making it all the more important to get the best quality sleep one can get.
 Soft and breathable pillows and pajamas make a big difference in comfort.

 5. PICC LINE COVERS